Do Black Cars Get Hotter Than White Cars In Hot Days?

 Do Black Cars Get Hotter?
 A Scientific Study

-If you park a car under direct sunlight, it will heat up faster and retain the heat for a long time than a car parked in a garage or under a shade.
+If you park a car under direct sunlight, it will heat up faster and retain the heat for a longer time than a car parked in a garage or under a shade.
 The thing is if you keep two vehicles – one black and the other white – under the sunlight, the first one will get much hotter and take more time to cool down.

 The Berkeley Lab Environmental Energy Technologies Division discovered in a 2011 study that light-colored automobiles reflect almost 60% of sunlight compared to dark-colored ones.
-It means that black vehicles absorb more sunlight and heat than other cars and reflect less.

 black car vs white car temperature

 Light-colored cars will be cooler.
-(Photo Source: hqwalls)
+(Photo: hqwalls)

 The researchers used a silver and a black Honda Civic for this study.
-They found that the light pain color improves the efficiency of the car by increasing fuel economy by 2% and lowering the carbon emission by almost 2%.
+They found that the light pain color improves the efficiency of the car by increasing fuel economy by 2% and lowering the carbon emissions by almost 2%.

 Black Car Vs White Car Temperature